 The RSS programme provides CBOs with in-kind support, for example the provision of premises, furniture, equipment or subsidies.
 The amount of support varies from centre to centre, as we prioritize those CBOs undertaking new initiatives with significant community impact.

-More recently, 7 Community Development Centres (CDCs) were established in Syria, Jordan and Lebanon, in lieu of WPCs or CRCs.
+More recently, 4 Community Development Centres (CDCs) were established in Syria and Jordan, in lieu of WPCs or CRCs.
 The CDCs aim to be inclusive places, accessible to and serving all members of the Palestine refugee community.

 In 1953, UNRWA set up 22 sewing centres to provide women with training in traditional practices such as sewing, knitting and embroidery.
 In the late 1980s, these were converted into WPCs, becoming focal points for UNRWA efforts with Palestine refugee women.

 The first Rehabilitation Centre for the Visually Impaired (RCVI) was established in Gaza in 1962.
 Twenty years later, using funds raised during the United Nations International Year of Disabled Persons, UNRWA launched its first pilot project to provide services to Palestine refugees with disabilities, in the Souf Palestine refugee camp, in Jordan.
 By the end of 1989, similar projects had expanded across the Agency.

 In the 1990s, RSS began to take on the role of a facilitator, rather than a service provider, encouraging Palestine refugees to become more actively involved in identifying their priorities and organizing needed activities.
 Our staff now work on the development of local committees and building the institutional and financial capacity of the WPCs and CRCs.